GravityKit/GravityView/readme.txt

 * Fixed: Guard templates from being loaded without context
 * Added: Dropdown, radio and link input support for product searching
 * Fixed: Other entries empty text override was not working
+* Added: `gravityview/search/created_by/text` filter to override dropdown and radio text in "created by" search UI

 = 2.2.5 on February 4, 2019 =